-These objectives were individually weighted based on difficulty and on the effort required to achieve the goal, with most goals weighted between 10% and 35% of this portion of the short-term variable pay award.
+However, these objectives were individually weighted based on difficulty and on the effort required to achieve the goal, with most goals weighted between 30% and 40% of this portion of the short-term variable pay award.
 We believe that the goals established for each NEO were "stretch" goals tied to achieving our annual plan in support of the Company's long-term strategy.
-Each goal was typically linked to what we refer to internally as our "Wildly Important Goals" that are cascaded throughout the Company, and progress toward each of these goals was tracked weekly.
-Achieving all of the executive team performance objectives related to revenue growth within targeted practice categories would have required achieving approximately \$11.9 million in year over year revenue growth in the targeted practice areas.
-For fiscal 2012, the NEOs as a group achieved 100% of their executive team performance objectives, which, when combined with financial performance achievement for this award, resulted in a maximum payout for the NEOs.
+Each goal was typically linked to what we refer to internally as our "Wildly Important Goals" that are cascaded throughout the Company, and progress toward each of these goals was tracked regularly.
+For NEOs to receive the maximum payout on this portion of their incentive required meeting each one of these aggressive goals, including achieving \$33.0 million in Adjusted EBITDA.
+For fiscal 2013, NEOs were paid less than the maximum of the 30% of their short-term variable pay tied to these executive team performance objectives (actual payout was at 70% for this portion of the short-term variable pay award) since despite exceeding budget, the "big stretch" goal of \$33.0 million in Adjusted EBITDA was not reached.

 Equity Awards Generally: As mentioned above, we believe that, historically, we have been conservative with respect to our equity grants to senior management.
-Based on our significant fiscal 2010, 2011 and 2012 performance, however, we have increased our use of equity awards for our current NEOs by developing a two-part long-term performance-based equity award program for fiscal 2012.
-The following subsections describe the two types of equity awards provided by us in fiscal 2012.
+Based on our significant fiscal 2010, 2011, 2012, and 2013 performance, we decided to increase our use of equity awards for our current NEOs by developing a two-part, long-term and performance-based equity award program that we believe will serve to further align the interests of our NEOs with the Company's long range objectives.
+The following subsections describe the two types of equity awards provided by us in fiscal 2013.

-2012 RSUs - Shares At Risk Under the Stock Performance Share Plan: On July 19, 2012, the Compensation Committee approved a special performance-based restricted stock unit (or RSU) program that allows NEOs other than our CEO and CFO and other plan participants to receive shares of common stock upon achievement of certain goals as further described below.
-This plan is designed to further incentivize management personnel to take those actions likely to lead to a significant increase in the share price of the Company's common stock over the next three to five years, and to allow them to share in this increase in shareholder value.
+RSUs - Shares At Risk Under the Stock Performance Share Plan: On July 18, 2013, the Compensation Committee approved a special performance-based RSU program that allows NEOs (other than our CEO and CFO) and other plan participants to receive shares of common stock upon achievement of certain goals as further described below.
+This program is designed to further incentivize management personnel to take those actions likely to lead to a significant increase in the share price of the Company's common stock over the next three to five years, and to allow them to share in this increase in shareholder value.
 The Company believes this program will serve to further align the interests of management and other shareholders.
 The Company received advice regarding the program design and structure from Mercer.

-The performance-based RSUs vest when the five-day average closing stock price is at least \$18.05 per share, which is the defined target common share price for this award.
-If this target common share price is achieved by July 19, 2015 (three years from the grant date), 100% of the RSUs granted to plan participants vest.
-If the target common share price is achieved between and including July 19, 2015 and July 19, 2017 (five years from the grant date), 50% of the RSUs vest.
-If the Company's common share price does not average over \$18.05 per share for five days within five years from the grant date, no shares will be awarded.
+The performance-based RSUs vest when the five-day average closing stock price is at least \$22.00 per share, which is the defined target common share price for this award.
+If this target average common share closing price is achieved by July 17, 2016 (three years from the grant date), then 100% of the RSUs granted to plan participants vest.
+If the target average common share closing price is achieved between and including July 18, 2016, and July 18, 2018 (five years from the grant date), 50% of the

+RSUs vest.
+If the Company's common share closing price does not average over \$22.00 per share for five days within five years from the grant date, then no shares will be awarded.